joliclic/zml_webcontrol/readme.md

 What is ZYGOS MASKS LIGHTS ?
 ----------------------------

 The [Zygos Brass Band](http://zygos.fr)  uses for its show named "Trybz" masks made with polypropylene sheet cutted with laser (original plans by Wintercroft).
-This project add some leds (WS8266 plugged into a Nodemcu card) inside them, and control them with a tablet/smartphone over a wifi network via WebSocket.
+This project add some leds (WS8266 plugged into a NodeMCU card) inside them, and control them with a tablet/smartphone over a wifi network via WebSocket.

 Organisation of this code